hjh59/SAH-GCN/README.md

 # SAH-GCN
 ## 🚀 Introduction
 This repository provides the source code for our paper.
 We propose a **heuristic personality recognition framework** that:
-- Fuses **multiple conversations** to capture long-term interaction signals.
+- Fuses multiple conversations to capture more abundant interaction signals.
-- Incorporates **utterance-level affection** to model fine-grained affective cues.
+- Incorporates utterance-level affection to model fine-grained affective cues.
 - Achieves competitive results on benchmark datasets.

 ---